-“The individuals we recognized are spearheading positive change as educators and policymakers by going above and beyond to improve school environments where all students can learn and grow,” said Sutton.
+“The individuals we recognized are spearheading positive change as educators and policymakers by going above and beyond to improve school environments where all students can learn and grow,” said Len Sutton, EAF chair.
 “We’re honored to provide them with recognition; they deserve this and so much more.”

 Superintendent of the Year

 Todd Dugan, superintendent at New Holland-Middletown Elementary District 88, has championed high-quality and innovative curricular offerings for students in small remote, rural, and high-poverty learning communities.
 His leadership and research on disrupting inequity in schools earned him wide acclaim, including by the International Society of Technology in Education.
 Through Dugan’s exemplary leadership, his district was recognized as a frontrunner for curriculum innovation and as a laboratory of student performance and sustained growth.
 In 2017, he was recognized by Tech & Learning Magazine for his part in the implementation of technology in his New Holland-Middletown.

 Related Article: The gala has featured dozens of oustanding leaders over the past three years.